Do you want to add CSS animations in WordPress?

 You can now visit this page to see the CSS animations live.

 We hope this article helped you learn how to add CSS animations in WordPress.
-You may also go through our ultimate guide to boost speed and performance, or see our list of the most common WordPress errors and how to fix them.
+You may also want to go through our ultimate guide to boost speed and performance or our list of the most common WordPress errors and how to fix them.